AlehKliauzo/ruckzuck-wiki/RuckZuck-Server-with-custom-Repository.md

 # Configuration
 ## Plugins
-Access to the Backuend/Repository is handled with Plugins located in ```wwwroot\plugins```.
+Access to the Back-end/Repository is handled with Plugins located in ```wwwroot\plugins```.
 The default RZ.Server does have the following plugins:
 - RZ.Plugin.Catalog.dll
 - RZ.Plugin.Catalog.Proxy.dll
-- RZ.Plugin.Feedback.dll
+- RZ.Plugin.Feedback.Proxy.dll
 - RZ.Plugin.Software.dll
 - RZ.Plugin.Software.Proxy.dll
 - RZ.Plugin.SWLookup.Proxy.dll

-Plugins will internally handled in an alphabetic order e.g. all Catalog requests will first sendt to RZ.Plugin.Catalog.dll and as 2nd attempt to RZ.Plugin.Catalog.Proxy.dll
+Plugins will internally handled in an alphabetic order e.g. all "Catalog" requests will first sent to RZ.Plugin.Catalog.dll and as 2nd attempt to RZ.Plugin.Catalog.Proxy.dll
+All Plugins ending with "Proxy.dll" will act as Proxy and forward the requests to the public RuckZuck.tools API.